zenwarr/mpv-config/README.md

 # Enables sending additional context lines
 enable_context=yes

-# The script is going to send 5 lines before and 5 lines after the currently displayed subtitle line.
+# The script will send 5 lines before and 5 lines after the current subtitle line.
-# If 0, all lines are going to be sent.
+# If 0, all lines will be sent.
 max_context_neighbours=5

-# The script is going to additionally filter above lines by timestamp.
+# The script will filter context lines by timestamp.
-# If the line is more than 10 minutes before or 10 minutes after the current line, it is not going to be sent.
+# Lines more than 10 minutes before or after the current line will be excluded.
-# It works even if max_context_neighbours is 0.
-# If 0, no lines are going to be filtered.
+# If 0, no lines will be filtered.
 max_context_minutes=10
 ```